ryancooper/course-info/README.md

    Just navigate to your repository and check that your latest commits are on GitHub.

-6. The go and eat some cinnamon rolls; you've finished the homework assignment.
+6. Now go and eat some cinnamon rolls; you've finished the homework assignment!

 ## Word of Caution

 Git is a distributed version control system.
-This means everything operates offline until a `git pull` or `git push`.
+This means everything operates offline until you run `git pull` or `git push`.
 This is a great feature.

 The bad thing is that you may forget to `git push` your changes.
 This is why we strongly, **strongly** suggest that you check GitHub to be sure that what you